-Her smile was condescending, something Cindy picked up on immediately, and something Melissa had not.
-It occurred to Cindy that Melissa was too trusting and too stupid to figure out that her best “friend” was nothing more than a wolf in sheep’s clothing…Cindy was not about to trust Misty in any way, shape, or form, but she needed the popular redhead to become popular herself, or at least, less hated.
+Her smile was condescending, something Cindy picked up on immediately and something Melissa had not.
+It occurred to Cindy that Melissa was too trusting and too stupid to figure out that her best “friend” was nothing more than a wolf in sheep’s clothing…Cindy was not about to trust Misty in any way, shape, or form, but she needed the popular redhead in order to become popular herself, or at least, less hated.

 “This book is so old that its original name, if it had one, is lost to time,” said Misty.
 “The title is called The Pentagony because it’s a mix of ‘penta,’ the Ancient Greek word for ‘five,’ and ‘agony,’ which is an Old French and Latin derivative of the original Greek word.”

 “None of that made any sense,” said Janet.

 But it had made sense to Cindy, and this sounded like they were playing with fire.
 Furthermore, Misty had just proven herself to be very smart, far smarter than Cindy had originally given her credit for.
 Cindy had not known the popular redhead was so educated…

 Now it really wasn’t fair.
 If she didn’t even have the brains to compete with the likes of Misty, then what did she have?